zh/bcp-js/README.md

 ### BCP types and sources

-The library provides definitions for all BCP types and sources, mentiobed in the [protocol specification]((docs/bcp-protocol-spec.md)):
+The library provides definitions for all BCP types and sources, mentioned in the [protocol specification]((docs/bcp-protocol-spec.md)):

 * **1.)
 BCP Types**